Could you share any evidence that would demonstrate the productivity, quality of work, or the impact of the engagement?

 What did you find most impressive about MAAN Softwares Inc?

 It’s very clean.
 Part of our struggle is to communicate with somebody and have it be coordinated in a clean conversation because oftentimes somebody gets very muddied, or they’re not sure what this thing on the left is, or it’s not clear what we’re asking for.
 It doesn’t get rendered correctly.
 I would say that the cleanliness of communication has been very good.
 I asked for the Green America magazine article to show the last three related articles to that magazine, and they can render it spot-on.
 That reduces the amount of frustration from our internal team, and then it also increases the ability for us to iterate, because once we see a version, then we can give feedback on that.
 I would say that their certainty and cleanliness of the design is so helpful for us because then we can better envision what we need, and then we can better iterate what the teams are asking for.
-We started with a version, and they themed it like what we asked, but upon further review, our magazine editor was disappointed because we didn’t have a good design for her.
+We started with a version, and they themed it like what we asked, but upon further review, we needed a slightly different design.
 They came back to us with an even better version, and then it was very easily implemented and approved by her quicker and better.
 The theming process and also the database importation has been very clean and quick and clear with this team.

 Are there any areas MAAN Softwares Inc could improve?